mitdbg/brad/README.md

   PostgreSQL data types.
 Remember the schema name that you choose; you will need it when starting the BRAD server.
 - Run `brad admin bootstrap_schema --config-file path/to/config.yml
-  --bootstrap-schema-file path/to/your/schema.yml` to set up the tables across the underlying engines.
+  --schema-file path/to/your/schema.yml` to set up the tables across the underlying engines.
 - To bulk load data, upload your data to S3 and then create a manifest file (see `config/manifests/manifest_sample.yml` for an example).
 Then run `brad admin